meisly/theFriendZone/README.md

 # Deployed

-The Friend Zone is deployed [here](https://pure-reaches-64620.herokuapp.com/).
+The Friend Zone is deployed on heroku and can be found [here](https://pure-reaches-64620.herokuapp.com/).

 # author
 Tierra Farris